Tomorrow Youth Rep Staff

 Rob Cheifetz (Instructor) has been a director with TYR since our wild productions of Narnia and Les Misérables in Summer 2013.
 A Bay Area native, Rob teaches voice and woodwinds as a private instructor and substitute teaches in public schools.
 He graduated from UC Berkeley with a bachelor's degree in music composition and performance.
 During his time at Cal he was mentored by Marika Kuzma in vocal ensemble conducting and by Myra Melford in a wide range of approaches to ensemble improvisation.
 He has performed in pit bands for tons of musicals at numerous Bay Area stages.
 Rob has an extensive history of touring bands, including afrobeat ensemble Lagos Roots, funk-pop-party crew Wallpaper with the prodigious Ricky Reed, and the local rock band Add Moss.
 Over the last 7 years, the now-defunct Foundry in West Berkeley hosted Rob as a resident artist where he wrote, directed, and produced his own improvisational musical (or "improvsical") and a variety of other performance art pieces.
 Rob is absolutely jazzed to be a part of this wonderful TYR community.

 Pam Arneson (Administrator) is a native of Alameda's West End.
-She has 3 daughters who all enjoy performing in musical theater.
-Two of them continue to be involved in TYR programs.
-It seems that Pam has always been involved in producing fundraising events.
-For 7 years, she co-produced Circus for Arts in the Schools, and continues to help produce gala events for the Medical Clown Project.
-She has been working for TYR for about a year.
+She has 3 kids who all have enjoyed performing on stage.
+Pam has preferred to stay off stage, but has been involved in the backstage activities for many years.
+For 7 years, she co-produced Circus for Arts in the Schools which raised money for arts education in the Alameda public schools.
+She continues to stay involved in volunteer opportunities with schools and other non-profits.
 If you have any questions regarding TYR programs, contact Pam at firstname.lastname@example.org.

 Dan Wood (Webmaster) built and runs the TYR website with the aid of sophisticated space-age technologies that make sure the website content never goes stale.
-While not helping TYR, Dan is the proud father of two actors in current and past TYR productions, the landlord of several backyard honey-yielding beehives, and a partner in Karelia Software.
+While not helping TYR, Dan is the proud father of two now grown-up (gulp!) kids who were prolific actors in TYR's early years, the landlord of several backyard honey-yielding beehives, and a professional software engineer.

 Tomorrow Youth Rep founders Tyler Null, Amy Marie Haven, and Jordan Best